struckma/obiba-docker/README.md

 * Mongo :  /data/containers/mongo_configdb  and /data/containers/mongo_db
 * mysql : /data/containers/mysql_db

+> Make sure that the user that runs dcoker-compose has the permission to create directories under `/data/containers` else change this path to somewhere convenient.

-The Onyx and the R-server container don't have volumes but you can adjust this as you need (maybe a similar config as for drupal)
+The Onyx container doesn't have volumes but you can adjust its settings to using a similar configuration as for Drupal.
-The mysql container should exclusively be used by Drupal installation and store only drupal data to simplify the backup/restore process
+The MySQL container should exclusively be used by Drupal installation and store only Drupal data to simplify the backup/restore process.

 ## Update process
 To update containers code base please follow these steps: